Housewrap

 Housewrap (or house wrap), also known by the genericized trademark homewrap (or home wrap), generally denotes a modern synthetic material used to protect buildings.
-Housewrap functions as a weather-resistant barrier, preventing rain or other forms of moisture from getting into the wall assembly while allowing water vapor to pass to the exterior.
-If moisture from either direction is allowed to build up within stud or cavity walls, mold and rot can set in and fiberglass or cellulose insulation will lose its R-value due to heat-conducting moisture.
-House wrap may also serve as an air barrier if it is sealed carefully at seams.
+Housewrap functions as a water-resistant layer, preventing rain or snow from getting into the wall assembly while allowing water vapor to pass to the exterior.
+Housewraps can only be exposed for a few months, as it is not a weather resistant layer, and weather elements including sunlight and temperature, can damage it.
+Furthermore housewraps are not a form of insulation.
+If moisture from either direction is allowed to build up within stud or cavity walls, mold and rot can set in and fiberglass or cellulose insulation will lose its R-value because of the heat-conducting moisture.
+House wrap may also serve as an air barrier if it is sealed carefully at seams and supported to resist wind loads.